 Meeting new people is one of the best parts of traveling.

 Hopefully, you found some cool solo travel groups in our blog post, 10 Different Types of Solo Travel Groups.
-But there are also times when you might want to travel with just one other person, on your own trip.
+But there are also times when you might want to find a travel buddy, one other person to travel with, on your own trip.

 Here are 11 sites that will help you find a travel buddy: